Convert Proprietorship to Private Limited Company

 Limited Liability of Directors

-In a private limited company, the directors’ personal assets are protected and cannot be used to settle the company’s debts.
-Only the capital invested and the company’s assets may be used to repay any outstanding liabilities.
+In a private limited company, directors’ personal assets remain protected and cannot be used to pay the company’s debts.
+Only the company’s assets and the capital invested by shareholders are liable for settling outstanding obligations.

 Easy Transferability

-In a private limited company, ownership can be transferred to an individual or another company by transferring shares, with the consent of existing shareholders.
-This process is relatively simple, unlike in a proprietorship where ownership transfer is not permitted.
+In a private limited company, ownership can be transferred to another individual or company through the transfer of shares, subject to existing shareholders’ consent.
+This makes ownership transfer straightforward, unlike in a proprietorship where such transfers are not allowed.

 Uninterrupted existence